nzt5226/FTC-Autonomous-Opmode/README.md

 IMU sensor

 ## Credits
-This code was developed by Nathan Tam as part of FTC Team #11208.
+This code was developed by chat gpt and Nathan Tam as part of FTC Team #11208.
 It incorporates advanced mathematical concepts and techniques to improve the accuracy and performance of the robot.

 ## License
 This project is licensed under the [insert license].
 You are free to use, modify, and distribute this code as long as you adhere to the terms of the license.